baileemmanzer/GifTastic/README.md

 # GifTastic

 ## About
+In this assignment, I used the GIPHY API to make a dynamic web page that populates with gifs of cats (of course).

 ## Demo
-Here is the link to my Trivia Game --> https://baileemmanzer.github.io/TriviaGame/
+Here is the link to my Gif filled web page -->

 ## Build Tools
 HTML